raviolihui/SIFretrieval/README.md

 #### Acknowledgements

 This repository was developed as part of a research project on remote sensing-based vegetation monitoring in the Amazon.
-For questions, contact the repository maintainer via GitHub Issues[1].
+For questions, contact the repository maintainer via GitHub Issues.